axtk/react-progressive-callback/README.md

 # react-progressive-callback

-*React hook for tracking the status of async actions and pollings*
+*A React hook for tracking the state of an async action or a polling*

 ## Example